 Over the past decade, the transition has happened from providing support to short term disaster relief & rescue activities, towards more effective long-term rehabilitation and development projects in the underserved areas.
 The organization is driven by the need to provide more permanent solutions to the underlying socio-economic issues.
 Sewa International is presently working in the domains of health, education, livelihood generation, environment protection, skilling, community/rural development, women empowerment, water conservation across 20 states in India, with direct interventions as well as with the help of committed grassroot organizations.

 Our future efforts are inline with the SDGs defined by UN for achieving lasting peace and prosperity for the people and the planet.

 Sewa International as a premier non-profit, would live in a world of equality, where everyone is happy, enjoys good health, has equal growth opportunities and lives in balance with nature.
 In the event of any disaster, Sewa will be called in and be among the first to serve.

 Sewa International serves humanity in distress, aids local communities, and promotes volunteerism.
 We engage our beneficiaries to be agents of change in development and strive to make progress broad-based.

 How We Work?

-There are instances where we feel the urgent need for long-term interventions but fail to find the right partner to execute it effectively.
-To fulfill such requirements, depending on the available resources (financial, HR) and development needs for the region, Sewa International considers the viability of setting up its own operations to implement and manage the project.
-This approach has been very effective as seen in our Sewa Uttarakhand project, where we developed the team and program from ground up with 3800+ women members as part of the 360+ SHGs/Federations leading a socio-economically empowered life in Rudraprayag and Chamoli districts.
+In case, where we find that there is lack of such local partners, who can implement the program effectively, then depending on the available resources (financial, HR) and development needs for the region, it considers the viability of setting up its own operations to implement and manage the project.
+This has also been very effective as seen in our Sewa Uttarakhand project, where we developed the team and program from ground up with 3800+ women members as part of the 360+ SHGs/Federations leading a socio-economically empowered life in Rudraprayag and Chamoli districts.